paleovar/cupsm/docs/tutorial1.rst

-**NOTE:** Variables were renamed to make them accessible via as xarray.dataset attributes, e.g. ‘planktonic.d18O-1’ –> ‘planktonic_d18O_1’.
-The warning can be suppressed by using the keyword argument ``quiet=True``.
+**NOTE:** Variables were renamed to make them accessible via xarray.dataset attributes, e.g. ‘planktonic.d18O-1’ –> ‘planktonic_d18O_1’.
+This warning can be suppressed by using the keyword argument ``quiet=True``.
 The attributes are also integrated into the ``xarray`` ``DataSet`` but left unchanged from the origin LiPD file.